 Not always.
 A room with softer games, easier withdrawals, and weaker-looking rakeback can still be better overall than a room with a bigger headline percentage but tougher games or more friction.

 They are not.
 Some rewards are direct and easy to use.
-Others depend on points conversion, bonus clearing, token holding, or hitting tier milestones.
+Others depend on points conversion, bonus clearing, token holding, milestones, or hitting tier requirements.

 No. A welcome bonus is a one-time new-player offer.
 Rakeback or cashback is the value you get back from ongoing play.